 Comparing to SEM best practices

 The Phase 1 SEM Best Practices Report identified best practices for data acquisition for SEM and for evaluating such a program in Connecticut.
 The DNV (formerly ERS) and Industrial Economics (IEc) evaluation team reviewed eight SEM evaluation reports that covered SEM program activity in 12 states, along with 16 other papers and technical documents, to develop the findings presented in that report.
-The authors also conducted in-depth interviews with SEM program managers, implementers, and industry experts from across the country, many of whom contributed to the evaluation reports that were reviewed.
-Overall, the team completed 10 interviews, including 4 with evaluators, 3 with technical leads, and 3 with SEM implementers.
-The literature that was reviewed in Phase 1 is detailed in Appendix A.
+The authors also conducted in-depth interviews with SEM program managers, implementation vendors, and industry experts from across the country, many of whom contributed to the evaluation reports that were reviewed.
+Overall, the team completed 10 interviews, including 4 with evaluators, 3 with technical leads, and 3 with SEM implementation vendors.
+The literature that was reviewed in Phase 1 is detailed in APPENDIX A.

 The DNV process evaluation compared the findings from the process evaluation study against the best practices identified in the Best Practices Report referenced above.
 The following SEM program and evaluation best practices were considered when comparing findings from the current process evaluation or Phase 2 study of the SEM program in Connecticut:

-Identified best practice #1: The implementer should collect and store robust data on energy consumption, facility characteristics, weather, and other influential independent variables as this data are essential for SEM evaluation.
-Developing and testing the baseline model before starting the program will give indication of whether a whole facility analysis will work based on an estimate of fractional savings impacts of the program and the expected fractional savings uncertainty.
+Identified best practice #1: The implementation vendor should collect and store robust data on energy consumption, facility characteristics, weather, and other influential independent variables, as these data are essential for SEM evaluation.
+Developing and testing the baseline model before starting the program will give an indication of whether a whole facility analysis will work based on an estimate of fractional savings impacts of the program and the expected fractional savings uncertainty.

-Identified best practice #2: The implementer bears significant responsibility for data collection.
-The nature of the SEM relationship with implementers allows for good access to data during the engagement period.
+Identified best practice #2: The implementation vendor bears significant responsibility for data collection.
+The nature of the SEM relationship with implementation vendors allows for good access to data during the engagement period.

 Identified best practice #3: The default savings approach should include a robust top-down analysis model that has been tested for validity and has accounted for non-routine adjustments and other factors.
-The model should meet established standards for mean bias error (MBE) and coefficient of variation of root-mean squared error (CV(RMSE)) as set out by ASHRAE Guideline 14 and expected savings should exceed the fractional savings uncertainty; otherwise, a bottom-up analysis approach should be taken.
+The model should meet established standards for mean bias error (MBE) and coefficient of variation of root-mean squared error (CV(RMSE)) as set out by ASHRAE Guideline 14, and expected savings should exceed the fractional savings uncertainty.
+Otherwise, a bottom-up analysis approach should be taken.

 Identified best practice #4: Stakeholders should agree upfront on the data and methodological requirements for the SEM savings model and have a contingency plan in place.
 The requirements should specify the data collection protocol and accepted method(s) to calculate SEM impacts.